-- promote sound and effective risk management in the long-term interests of the Firm and our customers - limit risk-taking and avoid conflicts of interest - ensure alignment between risk and individual reward - supporting positive behaviours and healthy firm cultures - encourage responsible business conduct - discourage behaviour that can lead to misconduct and poor customer outcomes - align employee's interests with the firm's long-term strategy and objectives - be gender neutral, in line with the Equality Act 2010 - ensure good client outcomes at all times - align behaviour to our values
+- promote sound and effective risk management in the long-term interests of the Firm and our customers; - limit risk-taking and avoid conflicts of interest - ensure alignment between risk and individual reward - supporting positive behaviours and healthy firm cultures - encourage responsible business conduct - discourage behaviour that can lead to misconduct and poor customer outcomes - align employee's interests with the firm's long-term strategy and objectives - be gender neutral, in line with the Equality Act 2010 - ensure good client outcomes at all times - align behaviour to our values.

-2. 2 Governance and decision-making procedures
+2.2.
+Governance and decision-making procedures

-The management body of the Firm are responsible for overseeing the implementation of our remuneration policy, and ensuring our compliance with the MIFIDPRU Remuneration Code.
+The Business Risk Committee of the Firm is responsible for overseeing the implementation of our remuneration policy and ensuring our compliance with the MIFIDPRU Remuneration Code.

-The managament body is made up of a cross section of individuals from the business who all bring input and perspective from their respective areas, these include Risk, HR, Advice and Operations.
+The Business Risk Committee is made up of a cross section of individuals from the business who all bring input and perspective from their respective areas.
+These include Risk, HR, advice and operations.

-One role of the management body of the Firm, is to ensure the extent of the variable remuneration at the Firm cannot affect the Firm's ability to ensure a sound capital base.
-The management body of the Firm is responsible for overseeing the performance management process, reviewing and approving the remuneration policy, variable remuneration pool and caps, eligibility of participation in variable remuneration schemes, as well as the approval of variable remuneration awarded to individuals.
+One role of the Business Risk Committee of the Firm is to ensure the extent of the variable remuneration at the Firm cannot affect the Firm's ability to ensure a sound capital base.
+The Business Risk Committee of the Firm is responsible for overseeing the performance management process; reviewing and approving the remuneration policy, variable remuneration pool and caps, eligibility of participation in variable remuneration schemes, as well as the approval of variable remuneration awarded to individuals.

-We assess our staff members under our performance management process on an ongoing basis, with an annual performance assessment outcome being used as a contributing factor in the determination of remuneration.
+We assess our staff members under our performance management process on an ongoing basis with an annual performance assessment outcome being used as a contributing factor in the determination of remuneration.

-The remuneration of senior staff in Risk management and Compliance functions is directly overseen by the Board of the Firm.
-Any remuneration to staff with control functions is awarded according to objectives linked to their functions, and remains independent from the business units they oversee.
+The remuneration of senior staff in risk management and compliance functions is directly overseen by the Board of the Firm.
+Any remuneration to staff with control functions is awarded according to objectives linked to their functions and remains independent from the business units they oversee.

-No variable remuneration is awarded to members of the management body who do not perform any executive functions in the Firm.
+No variable remuneration is awarded to members of the management body who do not perform any executive function in the Firm.